heheoppsy/RokuVim/README.md

 NOTE:  Roku has disabled network remote support by default on newer devices.
 You'll have to enable them.

 From the home screen go to Settings > System > Advanced System settings > Control by mobile apps > Network Access and change the setting to "Enabled".
 A warning will come up, select "Yes, allow".

+## Packaging

+- `pycurl` needs libcurl headers present.
+On Debian/Ubuntu run `apt install libcurl4-openssl-dev`, on macOS `brew install curl`.
+Windows users should rely on the prebuilt wheels.
+- The curses UI requires a real TTY; some IDE terminals or non-interactive shells may fail.